qian256/HoloLensARToolKit/README.md

 ## Do more with HoloLensARToolKit
 - Integrate HoloLensARToolKit package with your application.
-- Customize native library of ARToolKitUWP
+- Customize native library of ARToolKitUWP.
-- Customize Unity package ARToolKitUWP-Unity
+- Customize Unity package ARToolKitUWP-Unity.
+- Calibrate your HoloLens camera.